Incorporating data drift to perform survival analysis on credit risk: Results and Analysis

 Secondly, landmark one-hot encoding moderately strengthens discrimination rather than calibration.
 Across all drift types, M1-LM achieves the highest (or tied-highest) AUC within the ablation family, suggesting that a landmark-specific baseline risk term effectively accounts for lifecycle heterogeneity and survivorship effects.
 By conditioning the intercept on landmark age, the model avoids conflating early-stage and late-stage risk regimes, which is especially important when drift changes the portfolio composition over time \citep{gama2014survey}.

 Thirdly, calibration changes are driven by drift-aware reweighting and isotonic calibration, with LMISO providing the most robust balance between discrimination and calibration.
-Under sudden drift (Table~\ref{tab:table7}), M1-TD and M1-IW sharply reduce Brier (from 0.186 in M1-Joint to about 0.105) and increase F1 to above 0.92, corresponding to the role of reweighting methods in correcting distribution mismatch between training and test folds.
+Under sudden drift (Table~\ref{tab:ablation_sudden}), M1-TD and M1-IW sharply reduce Brier (from 0.186 in M1-Joint to about 0.105) and increase F1 to above 0.92, corresponding to the role of reweighting methods in correcting fold-level covariate imbalance between training and test loans.
 However, these approaches do not greatly raise AUC beyond M1-Joint.
 In contrast, M1-LMISO combines the discrimination benefit of landmark encoding (AUC $\approx$ 0.812) with the calibration benefit of isotonic mapping (Brier 0.102), yielding the strongest overall profile.

-The same decomposition holds under incremental drift (Table~\ref{tab:table8}).
+The same decomposition holds under incremental drift (Table~\ref{tab:ablation_incremental}).
 M1-LMISO matches the best AUC (0.836) and achieves the lowest Brier (0.131).
 This is consistent with the monotonic property of isotonic calibration: it preserves ranking (hence AUC) while correcting probability distortion (hence Brier).
-Under recurring drift (Table~\ref{tab:table9}), where non-stationarity is persistent and cyclic, M1-LMISO maintains the strongest calibration (Brier 0.115) while also achieving the highest AUC (0.696) and F1 (0.923).
+Under recurring drift (Table~\ref{tab:ablation_recurring}), where non-stationarity is persistent and cyclic, M1-LMISO maintains the strongest calibration (Brier 0.115) while also achieving the highest AUC (0.696) and F1 (0.923).
 Notably, recurring drift produces the lowest AUC levels for all models, indicating that cyclic regime changes are intrinsically harder for ranking-based risk prediction; nevertheless, LMISO remains the most stable and accurate.

 Overall, the ablation results support the intended functional roles of each component: the joint longitudinal design provides the dominant discrimination gain; landmark encoding adjusts for temporal heterogeneity and improves ranking; isotonic calibration delivers additional robustness in probability estimation, particularly under different drifts.